-- 3.1 The RSE programme will be led by the Assistant Headteacher and the Personal Development Co-ordinator.

-Their role is to ensure: - All staff are informed of the policy and the responsibilities included within the policy - The subject is staffed and timetabled in a way to ensure the school fulfils their legal obligations - The teaching of RSE is monitored to ensure that it is delivered in ways that are accessible to all pupils, including those with SEND - The school has consulted with implementing with parents/carers RSE
+- 3.1 The RSE programme will be led by the Assistant Senior Leader of Personal Development.
+Their role is to ensure: - All staff are informed of the policy and the responsibilities included within the policy - The subject is staffed and timetabled in a way to ensure the school fulfils their legal obligations - The teaching of RSE is monitored to ensure that it is delivered in ways that are accessible to all pupils, including those with SEND - The school has consulted with implementing with parents/carers RSE - Clear information is provided to parents/carers on the subject content and the right to request that their child is withdrawn.

-- Clear information is provided to parents/carers on the subject content and the right to request that their child is withdrawn. - 3.2 The RSE programme will be delivered by teaching staff and supported, where necessary by Learning Support Assistants and the Personal Development Co-ordinator. - 3.3 High-quality, evidence-based and age-appropriate teaching can help students prepare for the opportunities, responsibilities and experiences of adult life as well as promoting the spiritual, moral, social, cultural, mental and physical development both at school and in society.
-The delivery of the RSE curriculum will also complement the school's policies on behaviour, inclusion, respect for equality and diversity, and safeguarding. - 3.4 RSE, alongside the Health curriculum will be supported by curriculum content within PE, Science, Computing, and our wider enrichment curriculum offer.
+- 3.2 The RSE programme will be delivered by teaching staff and supported, where necessary by Learning Support Assistants and the Assistant Senior Leader of Personal Development. - 3.3 High-quality, evidence-based and age-appropriate teaching can help students prepare for the opportunities, responsibilities and experiences of adult life as well as promoting the spiritual, moral, social, cultural, mental and physical development both at school and in society.
+The delivery of the RSE curriculum will also complement the school's policies on behaviour, inclusion, respect for equality and diversity, and safeguarding. - 3.4 RSE, alongside the health curriculum will be supported by curriculum content within PE, Science, Computing, and our wider enrichment curriculum offer.